Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * When viewing the site on larger device screens, I noticed my page was scrollable horizontally and was leaving unwanted space to the right.
 I searched
 Stack Overflow and found a solution, the link for the code I used is here and credited in my style.css file.
 Link: https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll

+* My cards on the "Rescue Centres" page, weren't displaying at the same height on all devices.
+I added a class of h-100 to the card and this fixed the issue.
+I got this information from Stack Overflow, the link is as follows: https://stackoverflow.com/questions/35868756/how-to-make-bootstrap-4-cards-the-same-height-in-card-columns.

 ## Code Validity